easy-smpc/easy-backend/README.md

 manner.
 If your request contains confidential information or is not suited for a public issue, send us an email.

-EasySMPC's core development team consists of:
+EasyBackend's core development team consists of:

 * [Felix Nikolaus Wirth](https://github.com/fnwirth) - [felix-nikolaus.wirth@charite.de](felix-nikolaus.wirth@charite.de)